-

 A self-care plan is a set of practices you prioritize in your daily life to take care of your mental, physical, emotional, and spiritual health.
 This is kind of like preventative care for your mind, body, and soul.
 Instead of waiting until your cup is completely empty before you finally let yourself focus on your own needs, you can keep your cup full each day by engaging in activities that nourish your spirit.

-Below, you’ll learn how to create a self-care plan that works for you in seven simple steps you can start today.
+Below, you’ll learn how to create a self-care plan that works for you in seven simple steps.
 Plus, be sure to download your free self-care habit tracker to help you stay committed and consistent in your daily self-care routine.
 (Click here to skip straight to your freebie!)

 How To Create A Self-Care Plan That Works For You